 Why should I hire you?

 I love what I do, and I do it very well (and my clients agree).
-I have eleven years of experience, training, practice, and refinement in all of the services I offer.
+I have over eleven years of experience, training, practice, and refinement in all of the services I offer.
 My direct working experience and proven ability mean I offer the best in professional language services.

 For self-published or independent authors who are considering hiring an editor: Having your manuscript properly edited by a professional editor can prevent embarrassing, costly errors in your published work.
 I can also ensure that your copy is optimized for your target audience.
 I can also make your text translate better for different audiences through localization and globalization.

 For authors seeking traditional publication who are considering hiring an editor: Using professional editing services preemptively may help you grow in both confidence and skill as a writer and storyteller before you face the challenge of querying literary agents.

 If you’d like to have me lead a workshop or give a talk at your next event, I have several presentations and classes available which cover topics such as writing fiction and creative nonfiction; self-editing; the history of global literature; culture and activism in writing; authorship as entrepreneurship; and business success for freelancers and small business owners.

 What genres or types of writing do you specialize in?

 I offer developmental, line, and copyediting services for book-length fiction and nonfiction manuscripts.